gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Discontinued Feature Guide.md

 - In this version, you can obtain Permanently Frozen Ghast Fireballs, the way to do this is by getting a Ghast to shoot at you and then quickly leaving into a nether portal before it hits you, after you enter another dimension the fireball should be in stasis and will not move, then what you have to do is go through a different portal that will take you at least 300 blocks away from the fireball and then walk/fly over there and the fireball should be in stasis
 - Baby Drowneds spawn with the same speed as the adult drowneds

-**Preview 1.21.70.24**
-- The Invincible Mobs from 1.17.0 have been removed entirely but if you obtain an Invincible Axolotl in a bucket they will turn into a Disappearing Axolotl in a Bucket.
-Warning don't place it down because it will immediately disappear
-- You can place Leaf Litter and the Cactus Flower on Hoppers
-- You can also place Dry Grass on Farmland

 **1.21.60**
 - Placing Two Tall Plants including Lilacs, Rose Bush, Peonys, Pitcher Plant, Sunflower, Two Tall Grass, Two Tall Fern, and Two Tall Dripleaf at y=319 will cause the top half of the plants to be chopped off due to build height, These will not update if placed in this version
 - Right-clicking a map and then quickly placing it into an item frame before it can load will give you a big item frame